DENICeG/go-rriclient/pkg/rri/README.md

 }
 ```

+Pass `&rri.ClientConfig{Insecure: true}` as second parameter to `rri.NewClient` if you want to test an RRI server with self-signed certificate.

 ## Server

 You can also instantiate a RRI server to receive queries and pass them to a custom handler.
 The RRI server implementation in this package does **not** implement user authentication, business logic or response codes, it solely offers functionality to handle incoming connections and read queries from them.
 See the following, minimal example application: